isidore/MobProgrammingBook/manuscript/203_Navigator things to do.md

 ## Immediate feedback

 When you navigate, keep an eye on your driver.
 Double-check with questions what the driver does.
 And if the driver does something you consider a problem, help them correct it right away.
 Feedback belongs with the action the feedback relates to.

+## Initiate role switch on volunteering

+When someone feels like they'd like to move from navigating to driving, initiate a role switch.
+You can switch on time or task, but also on how people feel.